The Ownership Economy: Crypto & The Next Frontier of Software

 While most prevalent in crypto today, the Ownership Economy is expanding to other areas in tech.
 To understand why, we can look to recent history and observe how protocol innovations often expose disruptive new models that, when productized, influence broader trends and go on to impact billions.

 Identifying Disruptive Models Through Protocol Innovations

 Consider the early web protocols: IP, HTTP, standards like HTML, then RSS.
-At first, popular websites used these protocols to create carbon-copies of physical analogues, like newspaper cover pages or classified ads.
-But as internet adoption went mainstream, users began publishing their own content: independent blogs, podcasts, newsletters and forums paved the way for the user-generated content platforms that dominate publishing today.
+At first, popular websites used these protocols to create carbon copies of physical analogs, like newspaper cover pages or classified ads.
+But as internet adoption went mainstream, users began publishing their own content: independent blogs, podcasts, newsletters, and forums paved the way for the user-generated content platforms that dominate publishing today.